slowkow/pytabix/README.rst

 and tabix programs are available here_.

-Instead of using this module, you can install tabix_ yourself and easily call it from Python as shown below_.
+Instead of using this module, you can install tabix_ yourself and easily call it from Python as shown at the bottom of this page.

 Synopsis
 --------